By Melissa McLaughlin

 The Gifts of the Spirit are given for the common good.
 We use these gifts to display God’s glory, to reflect His power, to strengthen believers and help nonbelievers believe.

-On the other hand, the Fruit of the Spirit is grown as we remain in close connection to Jesus, the Source of these God-qualities.
+On the other hand, the Fruit of the Spirit is grown as we remain in close connection to Jesus and invite the work of His indwelling Holy Spirit.
 These God-traits are the spiritual byproduct or outgrowth of our intimacy and close walk with the Lord over time.
 These qualities make our faith believable to others, for when we possess the Fruit of the Spirit we possess the image of Christ.

 Abide in The True Vine